collingeorge/QUANTUMREADINESS/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/collingeorge/QUANTUMREADINESS/blob/main/LICENSE) file for details.

+## Contribute

+Have a trustworthy threat feed to recommend?
+Submit a pull request or open an issue.

+## Support

+Need help with .reg, .bat, .exe, or GPO/Intune deployment?
+Open an issue or PR, and assistance will be provided.

 ## Credits

 Created with the assistance of [OpenAI](https://openai.com) and [ChatGPT](https://chat.openai.com), for automation, formatting, and research, published [here](https://chatgpt.com/share/683f2294-7044-8000-ae54-aade7dcc5637)